cyberbotics/webots-doc/guide/create.md

 %end

-The [iRobot Create](http://www.irobot.com/About-iRobot/STEM/Create-2.aspx) robot is a customizable frame based on the famous Roomba vacuum cleaning platform, and is created by iRobot.
+The [iRobot Create](http://www.irobot.com/About-iRobot/STEM/Create-2.aspx) robot is a customizable frame based on the famous Roomba vacuum cleaning platform, and is produced by iRobot.

 ### Samples